Hard Hat Riot: The riot

-Hundreds of construction workers and counter-protesters moved up Broadway, making their way to City Hall Park toward City Hall.
-They pushed their way to the top of the steps, singing City Hall as some chanted "Hey, hey, whattya say?
-We support the USA", while some held American flags, then attempted to gain entrance because they demanded the flag above City Hall be raised to full staff.
-Police on duty at City Hall, and reinforcement, were able to stop the men from getting inside.
+Hundreds of construction workers and counter-protesters moved up Broadway, making their way to City Hall.
+They pushed their way to the top of the front steps as some chanted "Hey, hey, whattya say?
+We support the USA", while others held American flags.
+The workers attempted to gain entrance, demanding the flag above City Hall be raised to whole staff.
+Police on duty at City Hall, and reinforcements, were able to stop them from getting inside.
 A few workers were asked to enter the building to calm tensions.
-A postal worker who was already inside went to the roof of city hall and raised the U.S. flag there to full mast.
-When one mayoral aide lowered the flag back down to half-mast, hundreds of construction workers stormed the area around City Hall, leading to melee like on Wall Street the hour prior.
+One postal worker, who was already inside, went to the roof and raised the US flag there to full mast.
+When one mayoral aide lowered the flag back down to half-mast, hundreds of construction workers stormed the area around City Hall, leading to a melee similar to the one on Wall Street the hour prior.
 Deputy Mayor Richard Aurelio, fearing the building would be overrun by the mob, ordered city workers to raise the flag back to full mast.

-Rioting construction workers also attacked buildings near city hall.
-Many were Catholic "white ethnics".
+Rioting construction workers, many of them Catholic "white ethnics", also attacked buildings near City Hall.
 Several workmen ripped the Red Cross flag down at nearby Trinity Church, because the flag was associated with the anti-war protestors, though it was planted to signal a first aid haven.
-Several groups of construction workers stormed the newly built main Pace University building, smashing lobby windows and beating up students and professors, including with tools.
-Ironically, Pace was a conservative business-oriented school where the most popular major was accounting—hardly a hotbed of activism.
-More than 100 people were injured.
-The injured included seven policemen.
+Several groups of construction workers stormed the newly-built main building at Pace University, smashing lobby windows and beating up students and professors, including with tools.
+Ironically, Pace was a conservative, business-oriented school where the most popular major was accounting—hardly a hotbed of activism.
+More than 100 people were injured, including seven policemen.
 Most of the injured required hospital treatment.
 The most common victim was a "22-year-old white male collegian" and the worst injuries were to the "half-dozen young men beaten unconscious," but about one in four of the injured were women.
 Six people were arrested, but only one construction worker was arrested by police.